lightningnetwork/lnd/docs/DOCKER.md

 ⛰  docker run lightninglabs/lnd [command-line options]
 ```

+Note that **`daily-*` tags are unstable and not for production use**.
+They are only suitable for development and pre-release testing.

 ### Verifying docker images

 To verify the `lnd` and `lncli` binaries inside the docker images against the